taocpp/config/doc/Writing-Config-Files.md

 [Value extensions](Value-Extensions.md) produce a [JAXN] value and can be used wherever a value is expected.

-For example the `split` value extension takes a string and splits it into it's space-separated components.
+For example the `split` value extension splits a string into its space-separated components.

 ```
 foo = (split "a 1 ?")  // foo = [ "a", "a", "?" ]
 ```

-[Member extensions](Member-Extensions.md) use the same syntax as value extensions, however they take the place of JSON object members.
+[Member extensions](Member-Extensions.md) use the same syntax as value extensions, however they take the place object members.

 For example the `include` member extensions takes a string, interprets it as filename, and reads and parses its contents in place of the `include` extension.